-The Orwigsburg, Pennsylvania-based company refers to itself as a recyclable food tray manufacturer, with its product line including what it calls100% recyclable Roll Over-Wrap trays, vacuum-sealed packaging (VSP) trays and recyclable modified atmosphere packaging (MAP) trays.
-The food trays can be utilized for meat, poultry, seafood, produce, and deli products, and can be customized in terms of size, shape and color.
+The Orwigsburg, Pennsylvania-based company refers to itself as a recyclable food tray manufacturer, with its product line including what it calls 100 percent recyclable roll over-wrap trays, vacuum-sealed packaging (VSP) trays and recyclable modified atmosphere packaging (MAP) trays.
+The food trays can be used for meat, poultry, seafood, produce and deli products and can be customized in terms of size, shape and color.

 In Frackville, Clearly Clean intends to purchase and renovate 80,000 square feet of manufacturing space to install a thermoforming plant.
 The project will initially create approximately 25 new jobs, and that number could grow to more than 125 as the company further expands its line operations and builds out its tooling, says the firm.

 Clearly Clean says its “crystal clear” food trays are recyclable in part because of a peelable barrier layer that provides a “sustainable alternative.”